nucleardreamer/cookbook/src/flynn/flynn_recipes.md

 Do not skip on any of these ingredients, the recipe done right needs all these things!

-- 1/2 cup of crushed Korean pear (or asian pears specifically)
+- 1/2 cup of crushed Korean pear (or asian pears specifically, find at an asian market)
 - 1/4 cup onion puree
 - 4 cloves garlic, minced
 - 1 teaspoon ginger, minced
 - 1 green onion, chopped
-- 2 tablespoon brown sugar (or 1 tablespoons of brown sugar and 1+1/2 tablespoons rice syrup)
+- 2 tablespoon brown sugar
 - 2 tablespoon soy sauce
 - a pinch of ground black pepper
 - 1 tablespoon toasted sesame oil